gmc-code/PC-app-development/docs/tk_geometry/tk_geometry_pack.rst

 .. admonition:: Tasks

     #.
-Complete the code below to match the image shown.
+Complete the code below by adding the anchor values to match the image shown.

         .. image:: images/pack_anchor_frames_all.png
             :scale: 100